awsdocs/ec2-image-builder-user-guide/doc_source/start-build-container-pipeline.md

 # Create a container image pipeline using the EC2 Image Builder console wizard<a name="start-build-container-pipeline"></a>

 This tutorial walks you through creating an automated pipeline to build and maintain a customized EC2 Image Builder Docker image using the **Create image pipeline** console wizard\.
-To help you move through the steps efficiently, default settings are used when they are available\.
+To help you move through the steps efficiently, default settings are used when they are available, and optional sections are skipped\.

 **Topics**
 + [Step 1: Specify pipeline details](#start-build-container-step1)